ammarahmed19/ammarahmed19/README.md

 [Linkedin Profile](https://www.linkedin.com/in/ammar-ahmed-ic/)

 Skills:
-+Programming: Python, MATLAB, C/C++, Java
+-Programming: Python, MATLAB, C/C++, Java
-+Embedded Systems: Intermediate in AVR and ARM.
-Worked with ATMega32 and STM32 +Electronics: Good understanding of both Analog IC Design and Digital IC Design.
-Mostly working with Cadence Virtuoso +Hardware PCB Design: Intermediate in PCB Design and Manufacturing.
+-Embedded Systems: Intermediate in AVR and ARM.
+Worked with ATMega32 and STM32
+-Electronics: Good understanding of both Analog IC Design and Digital IC Design.
+Mostly working with Cadence Virtuoso -Hardware PCB Design: Intermediate in PCB Design and Manufacturing.
 Worked with Autodesk Eagle and Altium Designer.
 Experienced with Hardware Simulations [LTSpice and Cadence OrCAD PSpice]
-+Robotics: I regularly participate in robotics competition (since 2016).
+-Robotics: I regularly participate in robotics competition (since 2016).
 I am proficient in creating all kinds of robots, manufacturing it, and integrating all its subsystems (motors, communication system, control system, etc..).
-+LATEX and Research Writing
+-LATEX and Research Writing

 - 👀 I’m interested in ...
   - Electromagnetics